JHernPR/MEGR-2157-portfolio/docs/assignments/A05/index.md

 **Part D**

 For Part D, the goal was to find the required width of the feature for a given height of 1.499 in, using the deflection-based approach.
-With the 600 lbf load, safety factor of 4, E = 29,000,000 psi, and a deflection limit of 0.005 in, I calculated the required cross-sectional area to be 0.02481 in².
+With the 600 lbf load, a safety factor of 4, E = 29,000,000 psi, and a deflection limit of 0.005 in, I calculated the required cross-sectional area to be 0.02481 in².
 Dividing by the given height yielded a required width of approximately 0.0166 in.

 ![D1](PartD2.PNG)